wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 ### Out-of-band

-The NGINX node is suitable for the [out-of-band traffic](oob/overview.md) analysis when traffic mirror is produced by NGINX, Envoy or another web server.
+The NGINX Node is suitable for the [out-of-band traffic](oob/overview.md) analysis when traffic mirror is produced by NGINX, Envoy or another web server.

 <div class="do-section">
     <div class="do-main">